Darkelf2024/Darkelf-PySide6-Browser-PQC/Darkelf PQChat.md

 Host (default 127.0.0.1):
 Port (default 9000):
 Recipient user ID (published prekey): alice
+[Prekey Mailbox] Enter passphrase for mailbox at /dev/shm/prekeys.json.enc:
 [*] Async handshake complete.
 You can now send messages.
 ```

 **Note:**
 - The server auto-publishes its prekey if missing.
-- The client can connect if it has access to `prekeys.json` with the recipient's published prekey (same directory or sync the file).
+- The client can connect if it has access to the encrypted mailbox file (`prekeys.json.enc`) containing the recipient's published prekey (same directory or sync the file).
+- The mailbox passphrase is required for any access.

 ---